-Morillo filed charges of frustrated murder, murder, robbery, and planting of drugs and firearms before the Office of the Ombudsman against Senior Inspector Emil Garcia, Police Officer 3 Allan Formilleza, Police Officer 1 (PO1) James Aggarao and PO1 Melchor Navisaga, who were formerly cops of QCPD Station 6.
+Morillo filed complaints of frustrated murder, murder, robbery, and planting of drugs and firearms before the Office of the Ombudsman against Senior Inspector Emil Garcia, Police Officer 3 Allan Formilleza, Police Officer 1 (PO1) James Aggarao and PO1 Melchor Navisaga, who were formerly cops of QCPD Station 6.

 They have since been transferred to police offices outside Quezon City and Montalban, Rizal.
 (READ: 1st petition vs Oplan Tokhang filed at SC)